Photo: Aurora Borealis, Hella, Iceland

 Drawing on my training in Cognitive Behavioral Therapy (CBT), psychodynamic therapy, and psychosomatic work, I blend a pragmatic approach with an experiential one.
 I will give you practical tools to cope with and overcome the problems you are experiencing while also helping to address and heal the underlying causes of those problems.
 I find that attacking the problems on both fronts– the present and past– helps to create lasting changes that endure over time.

-In addition to my therapy practice, I am an adjunct professor at the Pepperdine University Graduate School of Education and Psychology and enjoy ballet, yoga, cooking, and traveling.
+In addition to my therapy practice, I am an adjunct professor at the Pepperdine University Graduate School of Education and Psychology and enjoy running, yoga, cooking, and traveling.
 I love exploring other cultures through my travels and I am bilingual in Spanish.
 I look forward to helping you in any way I can.

 • University of California, Davis, B.A. in Human Development & Psychobiology